Fangirl by Rainbow Rowell ~Goodreads~

-Although Wren has grown out of the fandom, Cath can’t and wont’t let it go.
+Although Wren has grown out of the fandom, Cath can’t and won’t let it go.

 Join Cath and find out whether she can make it through college living her own life, writing her own stories and will she ever move on if it means leaving Simon Snow behind?

-Boy, where do I even begin with this book review?!
-The funny thing is I can’t really put it into enough words of what I thought of this novel it is just outstanding!
+Boy, where do I even begin with this book review?
+The funny thing is I can’t really put into enough words of what I thought of this novel it is just outstanding!
 If anything it turns you into even more of a fan girl…

 I feel that with Cath and Wren, everyone who reads this book can relate to either of them.
 For me I personally relate to Cath a lot more than I do Wren.
-Cath is this shy, reserved, geeky, witty girl who spends most of her time thinking of the next chapter to write for her fanfiction novel.
+Cath is this shy, reserved, geeky, witty girl who spends most of her time thinking of the next chapter to write for her fan fiction novel.
 She doesn’t enjoy socialising much, which Wren does a lot of.
 Wren is a lot more outgoing and enjoys drinking and hanging out with friends and surrounding herself with big groups of people.
 Cath would rather sit in her room and enjoy the simple things in life like reading and writing- don’t be under the impression that Cath is boring because she is definitely not that!
-She’s a character you will love and think to yourself “oh my gosh that is so me…I’ve felt like that too!”.

-As someone who has read/written fanfiction I definitely felt like I was very much involved with this novel, everything about it made me think about to when I use to rush home from school to read my friends fanfiction and get started on the next chapter of my own, so thank you Rainbow Rowell for making me re-live my teenage years in a hilarious way 🙂
+As someone who has read/written fan fiction I definitely felt like I was very much involved with this novel, everything about it made me think back to when I use to rush home from school to read my friends fan fiction and get started on the next chapter of my own.
+So thank you Rainbow Rowell for making me re-live my teenage years in a hilarious way.